-Backup DNS IP Address Enter the IP Address of the DNS (Domain Name Servers) here.
+Backup DNS DNS IP Address Enter the IP Address of the DNS (Domain Name Servers) here.
 These DNS will be used only if the primary DNS is unavailable.
-TFTP Enable Firm- ware Upgrade using TFTP If enabled, TFTP (Trivial FTP) can be used to upgrade the firmware in this device.
-This is normally not required; a Windows utility is available for this purpose. - You must obtain the firmware upgrade file first; instructions for using TFTP will be available with the upgrade.
-UPnP Enable UPnP Services UPnP (Universal Plug and Play) allows automatic discovery and configuration of equipment attached to your LAN.
-UPnP is by supported by Windows ME, XP, or later.
-If Enabled, this device will be visible via UPnP.
-If Disabled, this device will not be visible via UPnP.
-Allow Configuration If checked, then UPnP users can change the configuration.
-If Disabled, UPnP users can only view the configuration.
-But currently, this restriction only applies to users running Windows XP, who access the Properties via UPnP. (e.g. Right - click the Wireless Router in My Network Places, and select Properties)

-Allow Internet access to be disabled

-- If checked, then UPnP users can disable Internet access via this device. - If Disabled, UPnP users can NOT disable Internet access via this device.
-But currently, this restriction only applies to users running Windows XP, who access the Properties via UPnP. (e.g. Right click the Wireless Router in My Network Places, and select Properties)
+UPnP Enable UPnP Services • UPnP (Universal Plug and Play) allows automatic discovery and configuration of equipment attached to your LAN.
+UPnP is by supported by Windows ME, XP, or later. • If Enabled, this device will be visible via UPnP. • If Disabled, this device will not be visible via UPnP.
+Allow Configu- ration • If checked, then UPnP users can change the configuration. • If Disabled, UPnP users can only view the configuration.
+But currently, this restriction only applies to users running Windows XP, who access the Properties via UPnP. (e.g. Right - click the Wireless Router in My Network Places , and select Properties) Allow Internet access to be • If checked, then UPnP users can disable Internet access via this device. disabled • If Disabled, UPnP users can NOT disable Internet access via this device.
+But currently, this restriction only applies to users running Windows XP, who access the Properties via UPnP. (e.g. Right - click the Wireless Router in My Network Places , and select Properties)